 - Guru Kid, the Diggers, Skeens, and Miss Grotke from Recess

 - Spinelli caused some confusion with this.
-She has an Italian surname and Word of God establishes her father's family as being from Italy, but her almond shaped eyes lead to quite a few people assuming she was Asian (although there are some groups with almond-shaped eyes who are generally classified as European, such as the Sami or Lapps).
+She has an Italian surname and Word of God establishes her father's family as being from Italy, but her almond shaped eyes and straight black hair lead to quite a few people assuming she was at least partially Asian.
 There's also one episode where she mentions a great aunt who ran the Iditarod in Alaska, which raises the possibility of her having Inuit blood, and a mention that her grandmother and Miss Finster were good friends "back in Guam" which could mean she's part Pacific Islander.

 - Mike Chilton, his sister Capri, Tennie, her father Bracket, Kaia and some of the Terras on Motorcity.
 Word of God has confirmed that Mike is mixed race.

 - In universe, Archer apparently considers Lana to be ambiguously brown, although the context indicates she is a black American with medium-brown skin:

 Archer: You're black... ish.

 Archer: Well, what’s the word for it, Lana?
 You freaked out when I said "Quadroon"!note